pikesley/shedbot/words.md

 >slide - patch

-and if we're not going to do this correctly then the whole thing is rendered preposterous.
+and if we're not going to do this correctly then the whole thing is rendered ridiculous.
 PATCH is a thing that's used under the hood in Rails, but I'd never implemented it before, and I'm not sure anybody else uses it much either: where the common verbs like GET and POST are natively supported in jQuery, for PATCH I had to construct my own Ajax call for my front-end application

 >slide - code